10 Essentials for Hiking in the Southwest

 - Can you safely spend a night (or more) outside?

-We are using the “base” of the 10 Essentials and expanded on this list because it doesn’t take into consideration is the area that you may be hiking.
+We are using the “base” of the 10 Essentials and expanded on this list because it doesn’t take into consideration the area that you may be hiking.
 A hiker hiking in the middle of the desert would prepare differently than someone trekking in the mountains of Oregon.
-Since we hike mostly in the Southwest area of the United States that has incredibly hot summers, very little to no shade, very few water sources, and cold nights, you will find additional recommendations that are stressed as must-have as part of the 10 Essentials for hiking in the Southwest.
+Since we hike mostly in the Southwest area of the United States which has incredibly hot summers, very little to no shade, very few water sources, and cold nights, you will find additional recommendations that are stressed as must-haves as part of the 10 Essentials for hiking in the Southwest.
 (If you are hiking in other areas, the list is still relevant, you just may need to adjust it for where you are.)

 I have always been told, and feel that it is true, that most incidents where a hiker is stranded without enough supplies are day hikers since most don’t pack for anything longer than a hike that lasts a few hours.
 Even though there is extra weight added to our packs, we take the essentials with us as “you never know” what will happen out there as Mother Nature doesn’t discriminate between experienced hikers and newbies.